 The Sacrament of Baptism is celebrated during weekend Masses.
 Please call either parish office to make arrangements.
 Parents must attend a Baptism preparation class.
-Our next class will be held on a date to be determined in November.
-Pre registration is required.
-Please call the parish office at 754-4194 or email Tessa Hoffman at firstname.lastname@example.org.
+Our next baptism class will be Tuesday, January 7, 2020 at 6:00 pm at St. Charles.
+Please call the parish office with any questions at 754-4194 or email Tessa Hoffman at firstname.lastname@example.org .

 About the Sacrament

 In his dialogue with Nicodemus, Jesus taught that Baptism was necessary for salvation.
 “No one can enter the kingdom of God without being born of water and Spirit.”
 (Jn 3:5) After his Resurrection, Jesus met with the eleven Apostles and gave them the commission to preach the Gospel and baptize, telling them, “Whoever believes and is baptized will be saved.”
 (Mk 16:16)

 The word baptism in its origins is Greek and means “immersion” and “bath.”
 Immersion in water is a sign of death and emersion out of the water means new life.
 To bathe in water is also to undergo cleansing.
 Saint Paul sums up this truth when he says, “You were buried with him in baptism, in which you were also raised with him through faith in the power of God, who raised him from the dead.”
 (Col 2:12)